Description

 • Apply the latest Linux kernel update that incorporates the DMA helper changes to prevent cacheline sharing

-• Rebuild or reload the hwmon: powerz driver module so it links against the updated DMA helper code
+• Rebuild or reload the hwmon powerz driver module using the updated DMA helper code

-• If upgrading the kernel or rebuilding the module is not an option, disable the powerz hwmon interface on the affected system or restrict its access to privileged users only
+• If a kernel update is not feasible, disable the powerz hwmon interface or restrict its access to privileged users only

 Tracking